AstroGuy1/Flintor/README.md

 Remember, I am not God.
 I have not thought of everything, if you have an idea on what to do, please do it.
 I would love to incorportate it.

 Please ensure your code follows good coding practices and includes documentation/comments where necessary.

+Side note: If someone would be willing to clean up this readme with proper markdown format, it would be awesome.
+I will be getting to that later.